ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 |:---------------------- |:---------------------:|:--------------------------------------------------------------------------- |
 | `-fsanitize=thread`    | GCC 4.8<br/>Clang 3.2 | Enables ThreadSanitizer to detect data race bugs at run time                |

 ThreadSanitizer (TSan) is a data race detector for C/C++.
 Data races occur when two (or more) threads of the same process access the same memory location concurrently and without synchronization.
-If at least one of the accesses is a write the application risks entering an inconsistent internal state.
-If two or more threads attempt to write to the memory location simultaneously a data race may cause memory corruption.
+If at least one of the accesses is a write, the application risks entering an inconsistent internal state.
+If two or more threads attempt to write to the memory location simultaneously, a data race may cause memory corruption.
 Data races are notoriously difficult to debug since the order of accesses is typically non-deterministic and dependent on the precise timing of events in the offending threads.

 To enable TSan add `-fsanitize=thread` to the compiler flags (`CFLAGS` for C, `CXXFLAGS` for C++) and linker flags (`LDFLAGS`).
 Consider combining TSan with the following compiler flags: